Snehbhandari/stremlitapp/README.md

 # Calendar App

-## To make it work
+## Prerequisites

-### Steps to Set Up OAuth2 Credentials and Download credentials.json
+## Steps to Set Up OAuth2 Credentials and Download credentials.json
-Go to the Google Cloud Console:
+### Go to the Google Cloud Console:
 - Navigate to the Google Cloud Console.
 ### Create a New Project or Select an Existing Project:
 - Use the project selector at the top of the page to select an existing project or create a new one.